 - Call your family or pediatric dentist for immediate attention.
 Early stabilization is the best chance for the tooth to reattach itself.

 Most patients lose a separator during their treatment.
-Do not worry about losing a separator, but please call our office to see if it needs to be replaced.
+Do not worry about losing a separator, but please call or text our office to see if it needs to be replaced.

 Sore Teeth/Discomfort with Orthodontic Treatment